 While the two handgun models look very similar, they have different dimensions.
 Because of those different dimensions, a Ruger-57 will not correctly fit into a holster made for an FN Five-Seven.

-Any of the MTR Custom holsters listed below can be built to accommodate a threaded barrel on the 57 pistol.
+Any of the MTR Custom premium leather holsters listed below can be built to accommodate a threaded barrel on the 57 pistol.
 You would just need to select the “Add threaded barrel” option during the holster ordering process.